 Main Takeaway: ASN Enables Accurate Inventory Forecasting

 With all of the information included in the ASN, the most useful thing by far is that the ASN provides retailers with a final shipment confirmation that can no longer be altered.
-An ASN in retail is virtually a vendor guarantee that everything stated in the ASN is true—the item quantities listed will be the item quantities received, the delivery date listed should be the date the order is received, etc.
+An ASN in retail is an EDI transaction that virtually guarantees that the item quantities listed will be the item quantities received, the delivery date listed will be the date the order is received, and so on.

-With an ASN, retailers can plan inventory accordingly and avoid out-of-stock situations that compromise relationships with not only their customers but their vendors as well.
+With an ASN, retailers can plan inventory accordingly and avoid out-of-stock situations that compromise relationships with not only their customers but their vendors and distribution centers as well.
+It takes order management to the next level, even when drop shipping is involved.
 Additionally, the receiving warehouse will be able to process orders much quicker, ultimately getting the products to their final destination in the most efficient way possible.

-This post was written by Courtney Yocabet, Global Marketing Specialist based in Breukelen, the Netherlands
+This post was written by Courtney Yocabet, Senior Marketing Specialist based in Breukelen, the Netherlands

 Want to read more posts like this one?
-Sign up for the monthly TIE Kinetix blog updates!
+Sign up for the monthly updates from the TIE Kinetix Blog!